 In addition to the user-focused features, a backoffice of some kind is essential for managing your real estate platform.
 In its simplest form, the admin panel should allow you to view all the available real estate offerings with the funding histories, backers information, payouts, and so on.

 For simpler management, you could also organize your properties into different categories, add custom tags, and examine the history of all actions performed with the offering.

 Accounting and financial reporting is another essential component of real estate business automation.
 A transaction management panel can help you view the transaction data, including the value, source, type, and destination of each transaction.
 Wallet management is essential for managing investor payouts.
 It can help you access transaction history and statuses, view investor contacts, export the data, or create new transactions.

 Learn how to build a real estate app with MindK.

 Real estate crowdfunding has come a long way since Miller brothers founded Fundrise in 2012.
 Although there are hundreds of successful platforms, crowdfunding remains one of the fastest growing proptech markets.

 Now that you know how to start a real estate crowdfunding platform, it’s time to seize the opportunity.
 Research your market, understand your customers, and learn about regulations.

 Although now is the best time to start a crowdfunding business, your success will require both defining your advantages and developing a robust technology.

 MindK has been helping real estate startups for over 10 years.
-In this time, we delivered more than 170 custom software projects.
+In this time, we delivered more than 170 custom software development projects.
 So if you’ve got any questions about crowdfunding or need an experienced team to develop your platform, you can always rely on MindK.
 Just fill the contact form and we’ll organize a meeting with real estate development experts.